 In 2002 his work for NBC at Olympics earned him his first Emmy award.
 He has since won two more including 4 nominations.

-In 1998 he set out to produce, write and direct a documentary film about the vanishing American barber titled, Barberland.
+In 1998 he set out to produce, write and direct his first documentary film, a tale about the vanishing American barber titled, Barberland.
 The film premiered at the AFI Film Festival and is currently distributed on DVD.

 It was the wisdom of the barbers in the film that inspired him to create his New York based production company, Saul Goode Entertainment, LLC.
 A seat in a windowsill at Saul Goode Entertainment’s headquarters in New York’s Greenwich Village provided the inspiration for, A Broad Way, the first ever-massive collaborative documentary film about Manhattan.
 Over 400 filmmakers took part in simultaneously documenting each of the 221 blocks that make up Broadway.
 The film won the award for Best Documentary at the ACE Film Festival in 2007 and is currently in contract for theatrical distribution.

 In 2005 he led the production of Reebok’s ground breaking branded entertainment franchise Framed on the Independent Film Channel continuing his track record for creating innovative and engaging content.
-Last year he developed the 20 episode docu-series MTV Hired which chronicled young people seeking their first full time job.
-Most recently he oversaw the production of BRAVO’s Mad Fashion.
-The 10 episode series will premiere late 2011.
+In 2008 he developed the 20 episode docu-series MTV Hired which chronicled young people seeking their first full time job.

 Saul Goode Entertainment is currently developing two TV series and a documentary about live recorded music.